-The University of Idaho has developed a cost-effective direct-injected two-stroke snowmobile engine capable of running on blended ethanol fuel (E85).
+The University of Idaho has developed a cost-effective direct-injected two-stroke snowmobile engine capable of running on E2x blended ethanol fuel.
 The DI two-stroke snowmobile maintains the mechanical simplicity and low weight avid riders enjoy, without sacrificing the clean and quiet characteristics necessary to meet current and upcoming standards.
-The UICSC design produces 98 hp (73 kW), is lightweight at 580 lbs wet (263 kg), and achieves a fuel economy of 13.25 mpg (5.6 km/L).
-Overall sound production measured using the SAE standard J-192 was reduced from 85 dBA to 80 dBA, not quite to the competition standard.
-With future regulations coming for manufacturers, consumers will expect clean and quiet snowmobiles.
-However, increased fuel economy, a better power-to-weight ratio, and a general enjoyable riding experience are what the majority of consumers demand.
-The 2008 UICSC E85 DI two-stroke snowmobile is an economical response to that demand.
+The UICSC design produces 108 hp (80 kW), is lightweight at 507 lbs (230 kg) wet without sound deadening material, and achieves a fuel economy of 19 mpg (8.08 km/L).
+Overall, sound production measured using the SAE standard J-192 was reduced from 85 dBA to 80 dBA, not quite to the competition standard.